gabrielmiki/Continuous_Delivery_and_Intergration/README.md

 Set the Jenkins environment with the Docker tool trough a Dockerfile.
 Dockerfile documents must start with FROM, command which specifies the parent image from which we are building.
 It is possible to have more than one FROM in one Dockerfile to create multiple images or use one build stage as a dependency for another one.
 Based on Jenkins GitHub guide use it is possible to intall more tools.
 This is made running container as root via apt-get.
 It says as well that it is good practice to drop back to the regular jenkins user.
+Finaly, the objective is to make some initial configurations in the Jenkins environment created and publish in GitHub Packages.

 ### Building Dockerfiles
 The Dockerfile are translated into images with the build command: docker build -t image_name:image_version Dockerfile_Path.